What is Mediation?

 - The focus in litigation is on the past.

-- The litigation process is not confidential because the courtroom is open to the public and any communications in the court records are also open to the public.
+- The litigation process is not confidential.
+The courtroom is open to the public and any communications in the court records are also open to the public.

 - Litigation is often very costly for the parties who go to court.